bruno-strandberg/MONA/README.md

 For improvements
 ----------------

+* Instead of mc_end, mc_start, you should have some discriminating name, eg mc_end_ECAP_PID_XXX, mc_start_LOI

+* AtmFlux option enumerator should be part of the class, as in EventSelection.

 * NuXsec uses data in a specific format.
 Would be nice to have something that can use GENIE output directly (not urgent).

 * AtmFlux::ReadHondaFlux() makes a small approximation for the ranges abs(cosz) > 0.95 (not sure this can be easily improved, though).